|Corda Network Foundation||Document history|

 - Of the nine Directors, there should not be more than three Directors representing any Corporate Group with more than 100,000 employees.

-- There is no restriction of re-election of Directors or the Chair of the Board.
+- Directors may hold a maximum of 4 terms.
+There is no restriction on re-election of the Chair of the Board, who holds a one-year term.

 3.3.3 Establishment of the Board